Connect with us

 Carr declined to comment Thursday because it was the first he had heard about Franklin’s lawsuit.
 He also doesn’t know if Capers has been served and is aware of the suit, which was filed Aug.
 28.

-The of Indianola, Police Chief Ronald Sampson and five unnamed are also named as defendants.
+The city of Indianola, Police Chief Ronald Sampson and five unnamed officers are also named as defendants.
 The lawsuit alleges Capers’ actions are the result of the city and police chief’s policy and failure to supervise and train officers.

 The city defendants have not responded in writing to the lawsuit, and a representative from the police department did not respond to a request for comment Thursday.